Rishujha098/Amazon-Clone/README.md

 👨‍💻 Next Steps: I plan to integrate JavaScript for dynamic interactions and improve user experience!

-Check out the project on GitHub (if applicable) 👉 [Your GitHub Link]

 Would love to hear your feedback!
 Have you worked on similar projects?
 Let’s connect and discuss! 🔥👇